 Identifiable intangibles assets are required to be determined separately from goodwill based on their fair values.
 In particular, an intangible asset acquired in a business combination should be recognized as an asset separate from goodwill if it satisfies either the "contractual-legal" or "separability" criterion.
 Intangible assets with a finite economic life are carried at cost less accumulated amortization.
-Amortization for identifiable intangible assets categorized as customer relationships is computed using the accelerated method, while amortization for other identifiable intangible assets is computed using the straight-line method over the intangible assets' economic lives.
-Intangible assets with indefinite economic lives are not amortized but carried at cost less any subsequent accumulated impairment losses.
-If an intangible asset that is not being amortized is subsequently determined to have a finite economic life, it will be tested for impairment and then amortized prospectively over its estimated remaining economic life and accounted for in the same manner as other intangible assets that are subject to amortization.
-Intangible assets with indefinite economic lives are tested for impairment annually or more frequently if events or changes in circumstances indicate that they might be impaired.
+The useful lives of intangible assets are assessed to be either finite or indefinite.
+Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives on a straight-line basis.